 The Camp has a limited fund contributed by generous donors to help campers who do not have the money to attend Camp.
-If you like to apply for a Camp Grant, please download the form and return it to us.
+If you would like to apply for a Camp Grant, please download the form and return it to us.
 Please complete/submit this form before applying online for Camp.
 If approved, you will be emailed a payment coupon that will enable you to complete the payment section of the online application.

 Acceptance and Waiting List

 Q – When will I know if I am accepted or on the waiting list?

 A – All notifications, both acceptance and waiting list, are emailed on or about May 1.
 Please do not contact us for this information unless it is well beyond this date.
 Be on the lookout for the notice.

 Q – If I am on the waiting list, can I contact the Camp to see what my chances are of getting in?

 A – No, please do not contact us.
 We have no way of knowing when and if an opening will occur.
 We will contact you when we have an opening and you will have a specified time limit to accept or reject.

 Q – If I am on the waiting list, does contacting the Camp increase my chances of getting in?